-Elements of compensation of Directors and 5 named highest paid company executives consisting of securities
+Elements of compensation of Directors consisting of securities

-The Directors, CEO and Company Secretary's compensation may include the issuance of securities.
+The Directors' compensation may include the issuance of securities.
 These are at the discretion of the Board.
 Currently there are no elements of compensation that consist of securities for any of the Directors or the Company's management.